glassandboxb/notes/README.md

 # 2023-12-22
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex systems arise from simple and well-designed components.
 Always strive to write clean, readable, and maintainable code.
 Remember that code is read far more often than it is written, so prioritize clarity and conciseness over cleverness.
 And finally, embrace debugging as a crucial part of the development process, for it is through understanding and fixing errors that we truly deepen our knowledge and improve our craft."

+# 2023-12-23
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

+Remember to take breaks throughout the day to avoid burnout and maintain focus.
+Additionally, always keep learning and updating your skills.
+The programming industry is constantly evolving, so it' s essential to stay ahead of the curve.
+Read blogs, watch tutorials, or attend workshops to keep your knowledge up-to-date.